jdheyburn/jdheyburn.co.uk/content/blog/alerting-on-nhs-coronavirus-vaccine-updates-with-huginn/index.md

 }
 ```

+{{< figure src="email-agent-form-populated.png" link="email-agent-form-populated.png" class="center" caption="" alt="The completed form to create a new email agent will the fields populated as specified previously" >}}

 The real complexity lies in configuring Huginn to send email...

-## Configure Gmail for sending email
+## Configure Huginn for sending email over Gmail SMTP

 I have a Gmail account which opens up SMTP access to allows applications to send email programatically, where Huginn has support for this.
-You'll notice back in setting up Huginn (TODO link) that I had a number of environment variables configured for SMTP.
+You'll notice earlier when we [deployed Huginn](#deploying-huggin) that I had a number of environment variables configured for SMTP.
 It took a bit of trial-and-error and searching through GitHub issues to get it right, but that config works for me.

 Since my Gmail account is set up with 2FA, I cannot use my actual Gmail password in the SMTP_PASSWORD field.
 Instead what I have to do is set up an application-specific password that only Huginn is configured for.
 This restriction known in Google as [less secure app access](https://support.google.com/accounts/answer/6010255).